wenbo5565/wenbo5565.github.io/_pages/about.md

 - M.S.
 Statistics, Rutgers University - New Brunswick

 ### Online Learning
-Since my research is interdisciplinary and my formal education is only in the "math" part, I have relied on various resources to study "the other" part, including medical science, biology, chemistry, and physics.
-Below are some of the resources I have used.
+Since my research is interdisciplinary and my formal education is only in the "math" part, I have been studying "the other" part -- medical science, biology, chemistry, and physics -- via massive open online courses (MOOC)

 - ### Medical Sciences
   - [Introductory Human Physiology](https://www.coursera.org/learn/physiology).
 Duke University via Coursera